Not long after Canadians welcomed the year 2020, reports about major cyber attacks started to dominate news headlines.

 1. Zero-Day Exploits

-Of all the known cyber security risks, this is one of the easiest for talented hackers to deploy, and it can be one of the most damaging.
+Of all the known cyber security risks, this is one of the easiest for talented hackers to deploy, and it can be one of the most damaging to local businesses and their reputation.

 Phishing has its roots in a malicious practice known as social engineering; in the past, the most daring hackers ventured away from their desks and went out in the field to obtain valuable information such as username and password credentials directly from unsuspecting victims.
 A common strategy in this regard involved making phone calls pretending to be technicians who need information in order to complete a task.